AWS Lambda controls

 Parameters:

-This control checks that the AWS Lambda function settings for runtimes match the expected values set for the supported runtimes for each language.
-The control checks function settings for the runtimes noted previously under parameters.
+This control checks whether the Lambda function settings for runtimes match the expected values set for the supported runtimes for each language.
 The control fails if a Lambda function doesn't use a supported runtime.

-The AWS Config rule ignores functions that have a package type of Image
+The control checks function settings for the runtimes noted previously under parameters.
+Security Hub ignores functions that have a package type of Image.

 Lambda runtimes are built around a combination of operating system, programming language, and software libraries that are subject to maintenance and security updates.
 When a runtime component is no longer supported for security updates, Lambda deprecates the runtime.
-Even though you cannot create functions that use the deprecated runtime, the function is still available to process invocation events.
-Make sure that your Lambda functions are current and do not use out-of-date runtime environments.
+Even though you can't create functions that use the deprecated runtime, the function is still available to process invocation events.
+We recommend ensuring that your Lambda functions are current and don't use deprecated runtime environments.
+For a list of supported runtimes, see Lambda runtimes in the AWS Lambda Developer Guide.

 Remediation

 For more information about supported runtimes and deprecation schedules, see Runtime deprecation policy in the AWS Lambda Developer Guide.
 When you migrate your runtimes to the latest version, follow the syntax and guidance from the publishers of the language.
+We also recommend applying runtime updates to help reduce the risk of impact to your workloads in the rare event of a runtime version incompatibility.

 [Lambda.3] Lambda functions should be in a VPC